bigfix/developer.bigfix.com/site/reference/types/string.md

 # character &lt;integer&gt; of &lt;string&gt; : substring

-Returns a string of length 1 made by taking the character identified by &amp;lt;integer&amp;gt; from the string.
+Returns a string of length 1 made by taking the character identified by &lt;integer&lt; from the string.
 Numbering begins at zero.

 {{#example}}
-Q: character 1 of &quot;hello&quot;
+Q: character 1 of "hello"
 A: e
 I: singular substring
 {{/example}}